SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 * Why rigidity and repeatability matter more than just "cool movement"
 * How can I make my robotic arm modular
 * A little about the LC40 family

+**Summary of today's session (Day 1):**

+1. Revisited the origins of the TriTeron concept and reviewed key reference projects and videos.
+2. Selected Forge as the platform for developing PATRA after earlier plans did not materialize.
+3. Conducted focused research on kinematics, robotic arms, belts, ball screws, and aluminium extrusions.
+4. Studied industrial systems such as the Zaber LC40 family to understand professional design approaches.
+5. Built a stronger technical foundation by learning about drive systems, torque requirements, modularity, and parallel robotics.

 **Total time spent: 6h 0m**